NERDDISCO/nerddis.co/content/nd-xmas-001.md

 # nd-xmas-001

-My friends Patrick and Jasmin run a co-working space in Mainz and every year they host their christmas-party in there with all their friends.
-Jasmin asked me if I could provide some decoration for the 2022 party to make it look more xmas-like.
-As I had nothing analog to bring, I created a winter wonderland in ThreeJS, which was projected onto a wall in their office.
+My friends Patrick and Jasmin run a co-working space in Mainz and every year they host an awesome christmas-party among friends.
+Jasmin asked me 2 days before the event (which happened on 2022-12-09) if I could bring some xmas-like decoration with me.
+As I already used up my decoration at home (I ❤️ xmas) I created a winter wonderland in ThreeJS, which was projected onto a wall in their office.

-You can check it out yourself and maybe use it for your party if you like it:
+You can check it out yourself:

 {{< attention url="nd-xmas-001/live" name="nd-xmas-001/live" >}}